RESEARCH STARTER

 Kristian Merrill Bush began playing music at age three and studied classical violin before picking up the guitar at age twelve.
 He attended the Webb School of Knoxville and played in a local band called Masada.
 In 1988, he enrolled at Atlanta’s Emory University, where he studied creative writing.
 After graduating in 1992, Bush became a member of the folk-rock duo Billy Pilgrim with Andrew Hyra (brother of actor Meg Ryan) during the early 1990s.
 Billy Pilgrim released a self-titled album in 1994 and an album called Bloom (1995) with Atlantic Records.
 The group toured with renowned artist Melissa Etheridge in 1995.

 Nettles and Bush were both living and performing in Atlanta when they met singer-songwriter Kristen Hall.
 Hall invited Bush to form a band called Sugarland and asked Nettles to join several months later.
-The early years of Sugarland had Nettles providing lead vocals and Bush and Hall providing backup vocals and acoustic guitar.
+In the early years of Sugarland, Nettles provided lead vocals, while Bush and Hall contributed backup vocals and acoustic guitar.

 Career

 In September 2002, the trio played their first gig at Eddie’s Attic in Decatur, Georgia.
 They signed with the record label MCA Nashville in 2003 and released their debut album, Twice the Speed of Life, in 2004.
-Sugarland’s success was immediate and overwhelming, but Hall decided to quit the band to focus on songwriting.
-They played their last performance as a trio in December 2005.
+Sugarland’s success was immediate and overwhelming, but Hall left the band to focus on songwriting.
+They gave their final performance as a trio in December 2005.
 Hall later filed a lawsuit against Bush and Nettles in July 2008 over a trademark and profits dispute; they reached an undisclosed settlement in November 2010.

-The duo, exhausted from the whirlwind of constant touring and the rushed recording of Enjoy the Ride, returned home to Atlanta to record their next album, Love on the Inside (2008).
+Exhausted from constant touring and the rushed recording of Enjoy the Ride, the duo returned to Atlanta to record their next album, Love on the Inside (2008).
 Nettles and Bush cowrote every song on the album.
 In 2009, Sugarland released a Christmas album called Gold and Green and a live album called Live on the Inside.
 The following year, they released the studio album The Incredible Machine.
 Inspired by John Hughes’s films Pretty in Pink (1986) and The Breakfast Club (1985), among other influences, the album was widely considered their biggest artistic risk to date.

 In 2018, Sugarland signed a new recording contract with the Big Machine label and quickly returned to the studio.
-The result of their effort was Bigger, their sixth album.
+The result was Bigger, their sixth album.
 Featuring a song called "Babe" that included a guest appearance by Taylor Swift, Bigger was a hit with fans that reached number two on the country music charts.
-Sugarland also continued touring and released an EP called There Goes the Neighborhood in 2024.
+Sugarland also continued touring and released an EP called There Goes the Neighborhood in 2024, marking a continuation of their post-reunion work.

 Impact

-Sugarland has become one of country music’s most popular acts, in part because Nettles and Bush’s ability to sample different genres in their music has won them an eclectic body of fans.
-They cite diverse musical influences ranging from pop-rockers R.E.M. and Peter Gabriel to country classic Johnny Cash to reggae giant Bob Marley, and they have even borrowed concert antics from psychedelic-rock band the Flaming Lips.
+Sugarland has become one of country music’s most popular acts, in part because Nettles and Bush’s ability to sample different genres in their music has won them an eclectic fan base.
+They cite diverse musical influences ranging from pop-rockers R.E.M. and Peter Gabriel to country classic Johnny Cash to reggae artist Bob Marley, and they have even borrowed concert antics from psychedelic rock band the Flaming Lips.
 Their genre-bending style earned them four consecutive CMA Awards for Vocal Duo of the Year (2007–11), several ACM Awards, and a Grammy Award.
 Commercial success has allowed them to pursue their own musical interests both as Sugarland and as solo artists.

 Personal Life

 Nettles was married to club owner Todd Van Sickle from 1998 to 2007.
 Nettles married entrepreneur and former model Justin Miller in November 2011.
 Miller appeared in the music video for the Sugarland song “Want To” in 2006.
-Nettles gave birth to a son, Magnus Hamilton, in 2012.
+Nettles has one son, Magnus Hamilton, born in 2012.
 She wrote the 2018 cookbook Sweet, Savory & Simple and appeared in the 2019 film Harriet.

 Bush was married to Jill Joyner from 1999 to 2011.
 They had two children, Camille and Tucker.